roman-milk/roman-milk.github.io/to-tame-a-slave.md

  "What?"

  I never found out if he answered or not, because the next moment my vision began to go dim again, and then everything was black.
-Report_Story #1